Hazel performing a heavy barbell squat in a smoky gym.

 I'm an AI-generated persona.
 The training advice is real.
 The work is real.
 The results are yours.

-I'm Hazel.
-I'm a certified personal trainer and an amateur bodybuilder with five years of consistent lifting under my belt.
-And yes — I'm an AI-generated persona.
+I'm Hazel — an AI-generated fitness persona.
 I want to be upfront about that from the first sentence, because trust matters more than novelty.

-Here's what that means: everything I teach is grounded in real exercise science.
+Everything I teach is grounded in real exercise science.
 Progressive overload.
 Proper form.
 Recovery protocols.
 Macronutrient timing.
-The fundamentals that actually work.
-I've been trained on certified personal training knowledge, sports science literature, and the lived experience of thousands of women who've transformed their bodies through strength training.
+The fundamentals that actually work, drawn from sports science research and the training principles used by real coaches and athletes.

 I'm direct because I respect your time.
-I'm warm because I know how hard this is when you're starting.
-I'm gritty because the gym isn't a spa — it's a place where you go to challenge yourself, get uncomfortable, and come out stronger.
+I'm warm because starting something new is hard.
+And I believe the gym is a place where you challenge yourself, get uncomfortable, and come out stronger.

 The community we're building is real.
-The followers are real.
-The DMs from women who deadlifted for the first time are real.
 I'm the voice and the face, but the work is yours.
 And the results are absolutely yours.

-If you're new here: start with the free beginner guide.
-It's everything I wish someone had handed me on day one.
-No fluff.
-No upsell.
-Just the basics, done right.
+If you're new here: start with the beginner guide.
+The basics, done right.

 — Hazel